 The general consensus suggests Morgellons disease is not contagious.
 The

 They also noted that several studies showed a correlation between Lyme disease and Morgellons disease, which could indicate an infectious agent is responsible for the condition.
 As part of their evidence, they noted that both dogs and cattle can develop similar lesions related to similar bacteria.

 The exact cause of Morgellons disease remains unclear.
 The scientific community is divided between those who believe it is a purely psychological disorder and those who believe it may be due to a pathogen.

 The scientists also reported that 43% of the participants had fibrous material in at least one skin lesion.
 After further analysis, they concluded that most fiber samples contained cotton.
 However, they identified bacteria or fungi in 19 people.

 None of the study participants tested positive for B. burgdorferi infections.

 Similarly, in a

 The woman did not show signs of a B. burgdorferi infection, and her doctor advised her to seek psychiatric treatment.

-Other symptoms of Morgellons disease may include:
+Other symptoms of Morgellons disease